Police have greater role in border management: Ajit Doval | Law-Order

 According to him, the strength of the police force in the country is 21 lakh and so far 35,480 personnel have sacrificed their lives.

-''We would also like to remember those 40 IPS officers who were martyred,'' Doval said without specifying any incident or occasion.
+''We would also like to remember those 40 IPS officers who were martyred,'' Doval said without elaborating the details.

-The security advisor said India which will usher in a new era as it paces towards the 100th year of independence will be known for its many achievements and accomplishments and will be one of the leading nations across the globe.
+The national security advisor said India which will usher in a new era as it paces towards the 100th year of independence, will be known for its many achievements and accomplishments, and will be one of the leading nations across the globe.

+''You all will see the 100th year of India's independence and beyond.
+It will be a different India at that time.
+India is on the march and you will see that you will be leading...It will be a country that will be known for its many achievements and many accomplishments.
+It will be one of the lead nations.
+What we have achieved in the last few years is a beckoner to the direction in which the country is moving,'' he said.

 The quintessence of democracy does not lie in the ballot box, but it lies in the laws which are made by the people who are elected by or elected through the electoral process, Doval said.